nyior/clipit/README.md

 If you like this repo, click the :star:

-## what can shortster be used for?
+## what can clipit be used for?
-lol Nyior isn't that what you just explained in the paragraph above?
+Nyior, isn't that what you just explained in the paragraph above?
 Well yeah, but I want to be more specific.
-Here are the things you could do with shortster.
+Here are the things you could do with clipit.

 - you could submit a long URL and get an auto generated shortened version of that url
-- as a user, sometimes you'd want to customize the short URL so that you could recall what URL it is referencing or give it a cool name.
-Shortster allows you to do that too.
+- as a user, sometimes you'd want to customize the short URL so that you could recall what URL it is referencing or give it a cool name. clipit allows you to do that too.
 Just submit the long url along with a custom short url you'd want the system to use.
-- shortster allows you retrieve a list of all the urls you had shortened in the past
+- clipit allows you retrieve a list of all the urls you had shortened in the past
 - lastly, shortster also allows you see a report of your short URLs, when it was created, how many times it was clicked, and the last time it was accessed.